 Harvard Medical School

 Developmental signaling pathways as well as environmental influences during development govern the formation and function of stem cells, thereby holding the key to unlocking the promise of adult tissue regeneration, and to inhibiting adult disease and cancer development.
 In our laboratory, we use zebrafish in conjunction with murine and organoid models to investigate the regulation of endodermal progenitor cell specification, organ differentiation and regenerative and malignant growth.
 Our prior work has shown that we can translate our findings from the fish tank to the bedside, as the first clinical trial originating from our findings in the fish has begun to enroll patients.

-Dr. Goessling is a Professor of Medicine and of Health Sciences and Technology at Harvard Medical School.
+Dr. Goessling is an Associate Professor of Medicine and Associate Professor of Health Sciences and Technology at Harvard Medical School.
 He received his MD and doctorate from the University of Witten/Herdecke in Germany.
 He trained in Internal Medicine at Brigham and Women's Hospital, served as Chief Medical Resident, and completed fellowship training in Hematology/Oncology at the combined Dana-Farber/Partners program and in Gastroenterology at the Massachusetts General Hospital.
 Dr. Goessling pursued his postdoctoral research with Dr. Leonard Zon at Children's Hospital, using zebrafish to characterize regulators of liver development, regeneration and cancer.
 He is the HMS Director of the Harvard-MIT Division of Health Sciences and Technology and Chief of the Gastroenterology Division at the Massachusetts General Hospital.